TOKYOCivicWorks/jpbudget/HOW_TO_CONTRIBUTE.md

   'Approve', and the author merges the change.
 * Please be careful to make your review comment not time-consuming for reviewees but necessary, effective and useful for the software.
-* The reasonable size of one change is usually 100 to 200 lines.
+* The reasonable maximum size of one change is usually 100 to 200 lines.
 1000 lines is too large, but it’s up to the case and the judgment of your reviewer ([ref](https://google.github.io/eng-practices/review/developer/small-cls.html)).
 * To know more details, please refer to [Google's code review developer guide](https://google.github.io/eng-practices/review/).